In a word: No. Whole30 is a restrictive diet, and therefore not safe for people with an eating disorder.

 Any program that restricts entire food groups in exchange for “goodness” or “health” (Whole30 does both) is dangerous for someone who has experience with an eating disorder.

 The verdict: keep your kids (and yourself) away from the Whole30 program.
+The Whole30 diet is not safe for someone with an eating disorder.

 Is Whole30 a diet?
 Yes.